Rhett Purcell

 Rhett Purcell (born 6 February 1996) is a New Zealand tennis player, although he represented the United Kingdom through parental descent from the start of his junior career in 2010 until mid-October 2017.

 Purcell has a career high ATP singles ranking of 749, achieved on 10 September 2018, and a best doubles ranking of 382, reached on 19 August 2019.
 He made his debut for New Zealand at the Davis Cup in September 2019, winning his first match.

+On 6 November 2025, Purcell scored 94 runs from 41 balls in a losing cause against Morning Parore in an Auckland Last Man Stands cricket match.

 Tennis career

 2014

 Purcell's first experience of professional tennis was being given a wild card into qualifying for the 2014 ASB Classic in Auckland, where he beat Eric Sock (elder brother of Jack) in the first round, but lost heavily to subsequent French Open doubles winner Michael Venus in the second.
 This was also his final year as a junior, and he won both singles and doubles titles at the NZ ITF Junior Summer Championships the following month.
 Stepping up to Grade 1 just a few weeks later, he and fellow New Zealander Alex Klintcharov won the doubles title at the 25th Mitsubishi-Lancer International in Manila, and he was the beaten finalist in the singles.

 He followed that with a Grade 2 doubles win in Italy before playing his only two Grade 1 events in Europe.
 The first was the Nike Junior International at Roehampton, where he lost to Daniil Medvedev in the first round.
 He concluded his junior career with his only Grand Slam tournament, losing a very tight three set match in the first round of singles at Wimbledon to Alex Rybakov and another tight match in the first round of doubles.